 Bruges is another fairy-tale destination—not only one of the world’s most beautiful cities but also one of Europe’s best-preserved medieval towns.

-Picturesque, cobbled streets and slow-flowing canals, both lined with charming bridges and ornate buildings, offer a romantic glimpse into the city’s past as a thriving commercial post since the middle ages.
+Picturesque, cobbled streets and slow-flowing canals, both lined with charming bridges and ornate buildings, offer a glimpse into one of Europe’s most romantic cities.
+It’s been a thriving commercial post since the middle ages.

 That rich past is evident in the city’s key sights: Market Square with its market stalls and 13th-century belfry, Burg Square, home to the 14th-century Stadhuis city hall, and row upon row of chocolate box neo-Gothic style houses.